Darren Holden (musician): 1994-1998: Suddenly

-Rhythm of the Dance, Riverdance and Movin' Out
+1999-2006: Rhythm of the Dance, Riverdance and Movin' Out

 Holden joined the new Irish dance/musical Rhythm of the Dance as lead vocalist in 1999 and spent 10 months performing in Scandinavia, Germany, Hungary, Belgium and Yugoslavia.
 He joined the Broadway production of Riverdance in February 2000 as a featured vocalist.
 The show ran for 18 months and included promo slots on NBC's Today Show and CBS' Early Show.

 While in New York City, Holden teamed with country music producer Don DiNicola and recorded an album of contemporary/traditional country tunes called Live & Learn.
 Recording took place in New York as well as at OmniSound in Nashville.
 Several US country radio stations played the album, and by the end of 2003, three of the tracks had featured heavily on the airplay charts including "Blood and Smoke", which was released by Universal Records, with Miles Copeland's ARK 21 label releasing "Wherever You Are" (a number 17 hit) and "Ecstatic Electricity".
 Rodney Crowell once referred to Holden as an Irish Bryan White and invited him to Nashville.
 He co-wrote the song "Wendy's World" with Crowell.
+His reception was such that Holden was nominated 'Best Country Male Artist' at the 2004 New Music Weekly Awards.

 Holden left Riverdance in June 2003 and moved back to Broadway as the lead piano man in the Billy Joel/Twyla Tharp rock musical "Movin' Out".
 He performed the role on Broadway for six months before originating the lead role for the US National Tour, which ran from January 2004 to January 2007.
 The show also performed in Toronto and Japan.

-On 22 August 2006 he released a CD called Roadworks, which was produced by Bryan Steele and Tommy Byrnes (Billy Joel, Stray Cats).
-The album was distributed by Columbia in Japan where after a TV and radio promotional campaign it sold in excess of 30,000 copies.
-The album's seventh track, "5 Star Day", was included the following year as an instrumental in the soundtrack of Cars Mater-National Championship, contributing to "5 Star Day" becoming the most digitally successful song of his solo career.
+In 2004, his rendition of "The Star-Spangled Banner" garnered such respect that he was invited to sing it for President George W. Bush at the White House.

-Holden has performed with Paul Young, Belinda Carlisle, and Bonnie Tyler.
-In addition, he has worked with such bands and artists as Boyzone, B*Witched, Peter Andre and Backstreet Boys.
-His rendition of "The Star-Spangled Banner" garnered such respect that he was invited to sing it for President George W. Bush at the White House.
+In November 2005, Holden released the download-only song "Through Hell and High Water", which had been written in response to people affected by Hurricane Katrina.
+It would later become the lead single from Holden's third studio album, Roadworks, which was released on 22 August 2006 and contains two years of material written on the road with the Movin' Out band as well as Tommy Byrnes (Billy Joel, Stray Cats).
+As well as being sold in the US, the album was distributed by Columbia in Japan where after a TV and radio promotional campaign it sold in excess of 30,000 copies.
+Its seventh track, "5 Star Day", was included in 2007 as an instrumental in the soundtrack of Cars Mater-National Championship, and as of 2025 is the most digitally streamed song of Holden's solo career.